 Restoration companies rely on leads to drive their business.
-A quick and efficient way to generate more of them, is through pay per click advertising from Plumbing Webmasters.
+An efficient way to generate more leads is through pay-per-click advertising from Plumbing Webmasters.
 If you’ve ever performed a search on Google, you’ve seen a PPC advertisement up-close, whether you realized it at the time, or not.
-PPC ads appear on the very top of results pages, above traditional organic results.
-Advantages to PPC advertising include:
+PPC ads appear on top of SERPs.

 - Analytics / Measurement: Track campaign performance in real-time

 - Budget Control: Cap your budget so you never overspend

 - Fast Results: As opposed to SEO, PPC works quickly

 - Geo-Targeting: Focus ads to specific locations, perhaps those affected by flooding

 Search engine optimization is the best long-term internet marketing technique for water restoration companies.
 With that said, SEO takes time to implement, as does Google’s process to crawl and index a website.
 PPC is a great way to supplement traffic in the meantime, and produce water damage leads for your restoration company.

 While many platforms like Facebook and Bing offer PPC campaigns, most pay-per-click ads originate from Google Ads.
 Google allows accounts to bid on specific keywords and subsequently appear on the top of results for those search queries.
 With that in mind, target keywords should be:

 - Appropriate: Appeal to users looking for actual restoration services, rather than “How To” articles

 - Opportunistic: Presents low enough competition that bidding for the keyword is realistic